 M U R D E

 I’m Pretty sure that this IS the most unrealistic thing that has happened in the entire series.

 Apparently, I do an amazing Carlton.
-If you do not get the reference, you never will.
+If you do not get the reference, we shan’t be friends.

 The last thing you didn’t want to know I was thinking, but now you know…

 I am currently sitting on my living room floor, pounding a glass of wine, watching ‘P.S.
 I Love You’ for one reason and one reason only…I needed a really good fucking cry.
 Like, I am in desperate need of a straight up tear fest.
 I have been yearning for this moment all day, and I’ll be damned if I don’t produce some salty waterworks for my dog to lick off of my face this evening.

 And, folks, we are five minutes into the movie and popcorn sized, salty af, teardrops are dripping away.

 I am at that part of my day where I cannot decide which of the following should occur: